ukff/kyma-environment-broker/docs/contributor/02-10-runtime-components.md

-# SAP BTP, Kyma runtime components
+# SAP BTP, Kyma Runtime Components

 > **NOTE:** Once all Kyma components become independent modules, Kyma Environment Broker will no longer be required to send components to Reconciler and this document will be deprecated as irrelevant.